anhldbk/PyGoogler/README.md

-﻿PyGoogle
+﻿PyGoogler
 ===================
 PyGoogler is a Python library for scraping Google search results.
 It's a customized version of [xgoogle](https://pypi.python.org/pypi/xgoogle).
 Several bugs regarding encoding are fixed.
 PyGoogler is easier to use than [xgoogle](https://pypi.python.org/pypi/xgoogle).

 Installation
 -------------